AlignmentResearch/tuned-lens/docs/source/tutorials/loading_pretrained_lenses.rst

 First check if there is a pre-trained lens available in our spaces' `pre-trained lenses folder`_.

-Once you have found a lens that you want to use, you can load it using the simply load it and its corresponding tokenizer using the hugging face API.
+Once you have found a lens that you want to use, you can simply load it.
 A tuned lens is always associated with a model that was used to train it so first load the model and then the lens.

 >>> import torch